franzheidl/py-asalert-asdialog/README.md

 which returns True if the dialog was canceled, otherwise False.

-If your dialog used a text input (defaultAnswer or hiddenAnswer), the returned text can be retrieved like this:
+If your dialog uses a text input (defaultAnswer or hiddenAnswer), the returned text can be retrieved like this:

 	myDialog.textReturned()